Journal Entry Agent

 Reconcile to trial balance and intercompany Does the entry net to zero across legal entities (intercompany), and does the resulting trial balance reconcile to the prior consolidated balance plus current-period activity?
 Rules Engine Auditor

-Intercompany elimination per IFRS 10 Para B86 / ASC 810-10-45 (consolidation procedures); deterministic match against intercompany master + currency conversion at consolidation rate; any breaks above clearly-trivial threshold flagged for treasury investigation
+Intercompany elimination follows IFRS 10 Para B86 and ASC 810-10-45, with a deterministic match against the intercompany master and currency conversion at the consolidation rate.
+Any breaks above the clearly-trivial threshold are flagged for treasury investigation.

 Decision Record